nexus-devs/docker/README.md

 The application will listen on :80/:443 to \*.nexus-stats.com requests. <br>

 Requires the manual addition of the following secrets:
-- SSL certs for https
-- Drone OAuth key/secret
-- Nexus-Bot Github credentials
+- Docker Secret: nexus-cert-public, nexus-cert-private, nexus-ci-github-user, nexus-ci-github-pass
+- Env: DRONE_SECRET, DRONE_GITHUB_CLIENT, DRONE_GITHUB_SECRET

 **Note:** This is all done automatically by running the `docker.sh` script in